britram/anti-pervasive/draft-iab-privsec-confidentiality-threat-06.md

 similar to those for a passive pervasive attack, with a few additions.
-An active attacker requires more robust network access than a passive attacker, since for example they will often need to transmit data as well as receiving it.
+An active attacker requires more robust network access than a passive attacker, since for example they will often need to transmit data as well as receive it.
 In the wireless example above, the attacker would need to act as an transmitter as well as receiver, greatly increasing the probability the attacker will be discovered (e.g., using direction-finding technology).
 Active attacks